Family Vacation Activities in Orlando, Fla., for Children with Special Needs

 By Julie Landry Laviolette

-Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Orlando, Fla.
+For families traveling with a child on the autism spectrum or with special needs, Orlando, Fla., is the ticket.

 Places to explore in and around Orlando: